Plan the collection of visitor data

 Integrate with other systems

-In some cases, data is spread across disparate systems, so you need a way to integrate this data coming from different data sources, that is, systems or sites, so that marketing professionals get reports and information for exactly what they need.
+In some cases, data is spread across different systems or sites and you need a way to integrate this data coming from different data sources.
+This enables marketing professionals to get reports and information for exactly what they need.

 For example, for the specific needs of acquiring comprehensive data and reports about contacts on your site, your data center may import data from both Sitefinity CMS and Salesforce.
-Out of the box, Sitefinity CMS provides you with data tracking of the contacts’ behavior on your site, sending the collected data to the dedicated data center.
-In addition, DEC synchronizes basic information about contacts with Salesforce.
-As a result, all acquired data about contacts is centralized, unified, and set in the dedicated data center for further analysis and reporting.
+Out-of-the-box, Sitefinity CMS provides you with data tracking of the contacts’ behavior on your site, sending the collected data to the dedicated data center.
+In addition, Insight synchronizes basic information about contacts with Salesforce.
+As a result, all acquired data for contacts is centralized, unified, and set in the dedicated data center for further analysis and reporting.

 You may also integrate data (interactions and subject metadata) by uploading CSV files: